Protecting the Environment

 Uplifting Ultra-Poor Rural Youth

-Providing economic opportunities to young enterprising leaders in rural communities is one of our top priorities and ensures a brighter future for Africa’s youth.
+Providing economic opportunities to the enterprising young ensures a brighter future for Africa’s youth.
 Over 75% of East Africa’s population is younger than 35.
-Youth are particularly affected by unemployment, with rates reaching up to 70% in rural areas.
-Village Enterprise created a youth-focused program that harnesses this potential by adapting to the needs and desires of striving rural youth entrepreneurs.
+Rural youth are particularly affected by unemployment, with rates reaching up to 70%.
+Village Enterprise created a youth-focused program to harnesses this potential by adapting to the needs and desires of striving rural youth entrepreneurs.

-This program is carried out by our local business mentors, who are themselves young educated leaders in their communities and who motivate and mentor our youth entrepreneurs to reach their full potential.
-This program was inspired by the results of a Youth Study conducted in partnership with FHI 360 and USAID to identify retention, training and business selection strategies for our program.
+This program is carried out by our local business mentors, who are themselves young educated leaders in their communities and who mentor our youth entrepreneurs to reach their full potential.
+This program was inspired by the results of a Youth Study conducted in partnership with FHI 360 and USAID.

 Over 80% of our business owners are women.
 According to the UN World Food Program findings, women and girls are most affected by neglect in rural, poverty-stricken areas.
 Seven out of ten of the world’s hungry are women and girls.
 In East Africa, women are more likely to be illiterate, perform unpaid work and eat less in lean times than men.
 Studies show that women will invest 90% of their income back into their families, compared to the 35% men invest.
 Furthermore, women prioritize things like health care, nutritious food and education.
 Increasing the bargaining power of women has the potential to create a virtuous cycle, as female spending supports the development of human capital, which in turn fuels current and future economic growth.
 In addition, our newly successful women entrepreneurs strengthen social justice in the communities where they live.